BRITISH PREMONITIONS BUREAU (Dr. John Barker)

 PREMONITIONS REGISTRY (Dr. Jeffrey Mishlove, the Intuition Network )

 This registry was founded by the Intuition Network on 19 September 2001, following the terrorist attack of 9/11.
-The founder of the Intuition Network is Dr. Jeffrey Mishlove.
+The founder of the Intuition Network is Dr. Jeffrey Mishlove, who is currently the owner of the youtube channel New Thinking Allowed.

 Dr. Jeffrey Mishlove

-It is a restricted access yahoo group (a hybrid between a forum and email list) currently (May 2020) having 420 members.
-However, since October 2019 content cannot be posted anymore on yahoo groups.
+It is a restricted access yahoo group (a hybrid between a forum and email list) having 420 members in May 2020.
+Since October 2019 content cannot be posted anymore on yahoo groups.

 This registry is part of the ukpsychics.com website created by Irish psychic Zak Martin.
 The website currently lists publicly 35 alleged premonitions dating from the period 1999-2005.
 There are no outcomes listed.